Conservative Party (UK): 2016–2022: Theresa May and Boris Johnson

-In July 2019 Boris Johnson became the leader of the party.
-He became prime minister the next day.
 Johnson had made withdrawal from the EU by 31 October "with no ifs, buts or maybes" a key pledge during his campaign for the party leadership.

-Johnson lost his working majority in the House of Commons on 3 September 2019.
+He lost his working majority in the House of Commons on 3 September 2019.
 Later that same day, 21 Conservative MPs had the Conservative whip withdrawn after voting with the Opposition to grant the Commons control over its order paper.
 Johnson would later halt the Withdrawal Agreement Bill, calling for a general election.
 The 2019 general election resulted in the Conservatives winning a majority, the party's largest since 1987.
 It won several constituencies, particularly in formerly traditional Labour seats.
 On 20 December 2019, MPs passed an agreement for withdrawing from the EU; the United Kingdom formally left on 31 January 2020.

 Johnson presided over the UK's response to the COVID-19 pandemic.
 From late 2021 onwards, Johnson received huge public backlash for the Partygate scandal, in which staff and senior members of government were pictured holding gatherings during lockdown contrary to Government guidance.
 The Metropolitan Police eventually fined Johnson for breaking lockdown rules in April 2022.
 In July 2022 Johnson admitted to having appointed Chris Pincher as deputy chief whip while being aware of allegations of sexual assault against him.
 This, along with Partygate and increasing criticisms on Johnson's handling of the cost-of-living crisis, provoked a government crisis following a loss in confidence and nearly 60 resignations from government officials, eventually leading to Johnson announcing his resignation on 7 July.